New to Road Scholar? Sign up

 for our e-newsletter.

-As you may have heard, in June of 2019, the United States government has enacted new travel restrictions for Americans going to Cuba.
+The United States government has enacted new travel restrictions for Americans going to Cuba.
 One of these restrictions has officially ended the “People to People” travel category, under which we have taken thousands of Americans to Cuba since 1997.
 However, Americans are still allowed to go to Cuba with Road Scholar, because we qualify under a separate but similar approved travel category called “Support for the Cuban People.”

 Have questions about going to Cuba?